-What elevated my immigration experience was my involvement with Dress for Success Vancouver (DFSV) first as a client, then a volunteer, and finally an ambassador.
+What elevated my immigration experience was my involvement with Dress for Success Vancouver (DFSV) first as a client, then as a volunteer, and finally as an ambassador.
 As an ambassador, I had the honor of sharing my story during their 2019 global affiliates conference.
 In November 2020, I was given an Inspiration Award for my leadership and achievement within the community.

 This year, I graduated from the DFSV ambassador program.
 But I hope to continue helping more people along their immigration journey.
 This has inspired me to create a blog.

 I still wish that there was a manual for immigration to Canada.
-I know that I do not have the eloquence of a professional writer or knowledge of an immigration consultant.
+I know that I do not have the eloquence of a professional writer or the knowledge of an immigration consultant.
 But I have the heart of an immigrant.
 I sincerely hope that this blog will make your own journey more enjoyable.

 Come join me as I relive my Canadian Immigrant Story.